 Written by: Abbi Havens

-By building bridges with The University of Texas at Austin and the community, the team is able to put an emphasis on communication, high-quality care, research and patient-centered outcomes.
+By building bridges with The University of Texas at Austin and the community, the team is able to put an emphasis on communication, high-quality care, research, and patient-centered outcomes.
 This is enhanced by generous research support from the Mulva Clinic for the Neurosciences.

 The care team consists of more than 20 experts, including epileptologists, neurosurgeons, nurse practitioners, ketogenic diet specialists, neuropsychologists, neuroscientists, neuroradiologists, and more.
 Each brings their own perspective and specialization to the program to ensure children receive holistic care to treat every aspect of their condition and vastly improve their quality of life.

 A Multidisciplinary Approach

-Dr. Nussbaum knows that a multifaceted disorder like epilepsy requires a multidisciplinary approach.
-“Our multidisciplinary team collaborates exceptionally well.
-Many programs have multidisciplinary teams, but the way we work together to understand a child’s epilepsy in its fullest form is exceptional,” she says.
-“This is so important because epilepsy is such a complex disorder that it affects children in terms of their physical health, as well as their educational, academic, emotional and cognitive functioning, family relationships, and more.
+A multifaceted disorder, such as epilepsy, requires a multidisciplinary approach.
+“Our multidisciplinary team collaborates exceptionally well,” says pediatric neuropsychologist Nancy Nussbaum, PhD.
+“Many programs have multidisciplinary teams, but the way we work together to understand a child’s epilepsy in its fullest form is exceptional.
+This is so important because epilepsy is such a complex disorder that it affects children in terms of their physical health as well as their educational, academic, emotional, and cognitive functioning; family relationships; and more.
 Because it is so complex, we all have to work together to understand how each child’s epilepsy affects their functioning and how to best help them with managing every aspect of it.”

-According to Dr. Skjei, the Comprehensive Pediatric Epilepsy Program is a one-stop-shop.
-“Many of our patients have multiple comorbidities, meaning they have a lot more that goes along with their epilepsy than just seizures, so it’s beneficial to see multiple specialists at the same time.
-But, it’s a lot more than that,” says Dr. Skjei.
-“Medicine today is so specialized and sub-specialized that everyone is in their silo, and what multidisciplinary program allows us to do here is broaden our perspective, share ideas, and enhance our care of the patient.”
+The Dell Children’s Comprehensive Pediatric Epilepsy Center acts as a one-stop shop.
+“Many of our patients have multiple comorbidities, meaning they have a lot more that goes along with their epilepsy than just seizures, so it’s beneficial to see multiple specialists at the same time,” says pediatric epileptologist Karen Skjei, MD.
+“But, it’s a lot more than that.
+Medicine today is so specialized and subspecialized that everyone is in their silo, and what multidisciplinary programs allow us to do is broaden our perspective, share ideas, and enhance our care of the patient.”

-According to Dr. Clarke, there’s no limit to what the program can accomplish.
+According to Dr. Clarke, there’s no limit to what the team can accomplish.
 “I won’t even say the sky is the limit because that’s not the limit anymore.
 We will continue to grow and gain every modern technique and device available to make advancements that can revolutionize care and minimize morbidity.
 We’re just going to continue to push the edges of science and medicine to move forward,” says Dr. Clarke.

-Wilson predicts we can expect growth, growth, and more growth in the future.
+Pediatric nurse practitioner Janet Wilson, MSN, CPNP-PC, predicts we can expect growth, growth, and more growth in the future.
 “We’re growing to the point that we’re nearly bursting at the seams, and that’s a wonderful thing,” says Wilson.
 “That just means that we have more and more experts in the field, constantly discovering new ways to serve our children and give them the best care possible.”

 Treating a condition as complicated as epilepsy isn’t easy.
 But it’s the real people who comprise the team and their skill, passion, and kindness that make this work possible.
 UT Health Austin and Dell Children’s Medical Center are proud to be a part of it.